tkaitchuck/aHash/README.md

 # aHash

-aHash is a hashing algorithm that uses the [hardware AES instruction](https://en.wikipedia.org/wiki/AES_instruction_set) on X86 processors. aHash provides a very high quality 64 bit hash useful for hashmaps an similar applications. aHash is designed for performance and is *not cryptographically secure*.
+aHash is a high speed keyed hashing algorithm intended for use in in-memory hashmaps.
+It provides a very quality 64 bit hash. aHash is designed for performance and is *not cryptographically secure*.

+When it is available aHash takes advantage of the [hardware AES instruction](https://en.wikipedia.org/wiki/AES_instruction_set) on X86 processors.
+If it is not available it falls back on a slightly lower quality algorithm based on a xor a rotation and a 64bit multiply.

-Similar to Sip_hash it is a keyed hash, so two hashers initialized with different keys will produce completely different hashes that cannot be predicted without knowing the keys.
+Similar to Sip_hash it is a keyed hash, so two hashers initialized with different keys will produce completely different hashes and the resulting hashes cannot be predicted without knowing the keys.
 This prevents DOS attackes where an attacker sends a large number of items that get used as keys in a hashmap and the hashes collide.

 ## Speed

-aHash uses two rounds of AES encryption using the AES-NI instruction per 16 bytes of input.
-On an intel i5-6200u this is around as fast as a single multiplication instruction per long.
+When it is available aHash uses two rounds of AES encryption using the AES-NI instruction per 16 bytes of input.
+On an intel i5-6200u this is as fast as a 64 bit multiplication, but it has the advantages of being a much stronger permutation.
+It also handles 16 bytes at a time.
 This is obviously much faster than most standard approaches to hashing, and does a much better job of scrambling data than most non-secure hashes.

 On an intel i5-6200u compiled with flags `-C opt-level=3 -C target-cpu=native -C codegen-units=1 -C llvm-args=-unroll-threshold=1000`: